kevin-ink/Type-Less-Alma/README.md

 ## Features

 - Support for barcode scanning of chromebooks
-- Auto-converting military time to 12-hour format (WIP)
+- Auto-converting military time to 12-hour format

 ## Support